Taxation of international executives

 In determining the preliminary tax payment under each of these tests, the relevant percentage is applied to the aggregate of the individual’s liabilities to income tax, PRSI and USC.
 However, any of these taxes or levies that have been withheld by an employer under the PAYE system is credited before applying the relevant percentage.

 In practice, the Irish Inspector of Taxes may issue a notice stating the amount of preliminary tax that the inspector thinks is likely to be due based on the previous year’s tax return.
-The amount in the Inspector’s notice becomes payable on the preliminary tax due date unless the individual displaces the inspector’s figure by paying his/her own estimate before that date.
-The individual is not required to make any preliminary tax payment for a year if his/her liability to Irish tax (excluding tax under PAYE) for the preceding year was zero.
-For example, an expatriate starting to work in Ireland has no preliminary tax to pay in the first tax year in which he/she is a resident.
-However, such a person has the normal obligation to make a tax return and pay his/her tax liability after the end of that year.
+The amount in the Inspector’s notice becomes payable on the preliminary tax due date unless the individual displaces the inspector’s figure by paying their own estimate before that date.
+The individual is not required to make any preliminary tax payment for a year if their liability to Irish tax (excluding tax under PAYE) for the preceding year was zero.
+For example, an expatriate starting to work in Ireland has no preliminary tax to pay in the first tax year in which they are a resident.
+However, such a person has the normal obligation to make a tax return and pay their tax liability after the end of that year.

 Calculated on monthly cash remuneration and benefits-in-kind.